YanisFallet/sh-tk-pipeline/README.md

 - ecrire une fonction clear_input pour le tiktok uploader ✅

-- remettre tout à zéro, db, content, etc
+- remettre tout à zéro, db, content, etc ✅

-- fichier pour pouvoir tout controler
+- fichier pour pouvoir tous les contrôler

 - passer quelques heures à tous débogguer, tout tester

-- revoir le systeme de logs
+- revoir le systeme de logs ✅

+- revoir le systeme de cut video ✅

+contact.histoireincroyable@gmail.com

 Problème :
-- j'ai codé le is_scrappable mais pas le mettre tout de suite
+- j'ai codé le is_scrappable mais pas le mettre tout de suite ✅
 - Problème avec le update_one_dist
-- probleme avec le video processing
+- probleme avec le video processing ✅

+**DISCLAIMER - The sole purpose of this Youtube channel is to provide viewers with cool music and promote the work of the artist(s).
+The channel was created for personal enjoyment and I do not take credit or make money from the artists work.
+Please feel free to contact me if you are unhappy with any particular video upload and I will be happy to take it down, rather than reporting the whole group as this will take away people's enjoyment of other videos across the channel.
+Thank You**